Rapptz/discord.py/docs/api.rst

     .. vesionadded:: 2.0

+    .. attribute:: unknown

+        The invite doesn't target anyone or anything.

     .. attribute:: stream

-        A stream invite for a user
+        A stream invite that targets a user.

     .. attribute:: embedded_application

+        A stream invite that targets an embedded application.

 Async Iterator
 ----------------